ChrisZZhong/musical-website-based-based-on-big-data/README.md

 • Built a music website using Hibernate and Spring MVC framework in Java.

-• Used Spider to collect sales data of the top 100 singers and stored data in MySQL.
+• Used NetEase Cloud Music API to collect sales data of the top 100 singers and stored data in MySQL.

 • Implemented login/logout/sign in, music playing, music lyrics, ranking functions.